Cricket at the 2019 South Asian Games – Women's tournament

 On 2 December 2019, the Maldives played their first-ever WT20I match, when they faced Nepal in the opening match of the tournament.
 In the same match, Anjali Chand of Nepal took six wickets without conceding a run.
-On 5 December 2019, Bangladesh beat the Maldives by 249 runs, with the Maldives bowled out for just six runs in their innings.
+On 5 December 2019, Bangladesh beat the Maldives by 249 runs, bowling them out for just six runs.

-Nepal beat the Maldives by ten wickets in the play-off match to win the bronze medal.
+Nepal beat the Maldives by ten wickets in the bronze medal play-off match.
 In the match, the Maldives were dismissed for just eight runs, to record the second lowest total in a WT20I match.
 Only one run came from the bat, with the other seven runs coming from wides.
 Nine cricketers were dismissed without scoring.

 In the final, Bangladesh beat Sri Lanka by two runs to win the gold medal.
 Bangladesh defended seven runs from the final over of the match to win their first ever gold in cricket at the South Asian Games.